 That’s it, Drive will translate the document for you and open it up in a new tab for your perusal.
 Pretty cool, right?

 18. Use Different Colors for Folders

-If you’re reading this article, chances are you’re a fairly advanced Drive user, or trying to be.
-Well, if you use Google Drive extensively, you should probably consider color-coding your folders to better organise your digital life online.
+If you’re reading this article, chances are you’re a fairly advanced Drive user or trying to be.
+Well, if you use Google Drive extensively, you should probably consider color-coding your folders to better organize your digital life online.

 19. Keep Multiple Versions of a File

 Have you used git to manage source codes?
 Well, Google Drive brings a similar version control system for your files.
 If you’re storing any document (PDF, image, etc) in Google Drive you can keep uploading new versions of the file whenever you make changes, and keep a track of older versions easily.